 I am a researcher at the Department of Media and Communication at the University of Oslo, Norway, and a member of the EU Kids Online research network (more than 33 European countries and 150 researchers studying youth and digital media).
-I have just completed a book on social media companies’ cyberbullying policies, forthcoming from The MIT Press Information Society Series, where I analyze cyberbullying initiatives and enforcement mechanisms of companies such as Facebook, Twitter, Ask.fm and Snapchat, among others.
+I’ve just published my first monograph, “Protecting Children Online?
+Cyberbullying Policies of Social Media Companies” with the MIT Press Information Society Series, where I analyze cyberbullying initiatives and enforcement mechanisms of companies such as Facebook, Twitter, Ask.fm and Snapchat, among others.
 I ask what privatized policy means for children’s rights and civil liberties and what it takes to create a culture of dignity.
+The book is available open access—here.
 I completed my doctoral dissertation in communication at American University in Washington D.C. and worked under invaluable guidance of Dr. Kathryn Montgomery, Dr. Patricia Aufderheide and Dr. Laura DeNardis.
 I have also done research on chilling effects of copyright in visual arts community, available here, which is also a paper in New Media & Society journal; media coverage of US involvement in the Middle East; US public diplomacy; and media coverage of climate change, which you can read here.
 You can find a list of my publications here.
 I hold an MA in Media and Public Affairs from The George Washington University (GWU) where I worked under guidance of Dr. Steven Livingston.
 I have a passion for journalism- writing and documentary filmmaking.
 I graduated from GWU’s Documentary Filmmaking Institute.
 I worked at BBC Serbian Service, Radio Free Europe and Columbia Missourian.
 I occasionally blog on the Huffington Post.
 For further information, take a look at my CV here.